dataliterate/data-populator/README.md

 ![Populate with Preset](images/populate-with-preset-dialog.png)

+#### Populate again (⌘⇧X)
+re-populates all selections with the last used Preset/JSON and options configuration.
+Great for "shuffling" through different data sets.

+#### Clear Layer
+restores populated Text Layers to their initial {placeholders}.
+An example: you used the placeholders "{firstname} {lastname}" in a Text Layer, they became "John Doe" after populating.
+"Clear Layer" will restore to "{firstname} {lastname}".
+This is useful because populating a Text Layer means the initially used {placeholders} will be persisted – so without restoring, it would always try to populate the initial {placeholders}, no matter what you type into the field.

+#### Reveal Presets
+will point you into the plugin's location for its Presets.
+Presets are simply JSON files and folders with image assets that live inside the plugin bundle.
+In there, you can use any desired folder structure.
+To find the "Preset" folder inside the plugin bundle, right click _Sketch Data Populator.sketchplugin_ and select _Show Package Contents_.

+Check out the **demo.sketch** file to get an idea.

+---

+### Data & Layout Options for the 'Populate' commands

 **Data options**
 * _Randomize data order_: instead of going through the JSON top down row by row, it will pick a random data set.
 * _Trim overflowing text_: a Text Layer that has been set with a fixed width will trim overflowing text.